Efficient Code Analysis via Graph Representation Learning-Guided Large Language Models: Experiments

 \subsection{Deeper Insight}

-We visualized the graph attention generated by GMLLM, with the results presented in Figure \ref{fig:vis}.
+To further interpret the scale-dependent performance pattern in Table~\ref{tab:our dataset}, we visualize the graph attention generated by GMLLM in Figure~\ref{fig:vis}.
 As illustrated, for the large-scale code, nearly all nodes are deep purple, which represents near-zero attention values.
 Only a small fraction of nodes and edges exhibit high attention, indicated by colors approaching yellow.
 This suggests that in larger-scale code projects, the proportion of code relevant to the malicious behavior is likely very small, which in turn explains the poor performance of LLMs on such samples.
 Our previous experiments corroborate this finding, underscoring the necessity of the additional attention mechanism in GMLLM.
-In contrast, on the small-scale dataset, the proportion of high-attention (yellow) nodes and edges increases significantly, and the performance of LLMs on these samples is correspondingly stronger.
+In contrast, on the small-scale dataset, the proportion of high-attention (yellow) nodes and edges increases significantly.

 This pattern also aligns with our observation that GMLLM does not regress on Small dataset.
 When code complexity is low, informative structures tend to be denser and more coherent, so graph guidance avoids over-filtering and preserves strong performance, supporting the generality of our approach.